![]() |

-Camping at 999 metres, (Plateau 999)
+Camping at 999 metres, (Plateau 999) |

 INTRODUCTION

-On 10th July I took the train to south west France to begin my walk along the Pyrenean chain to the Mediterranean coast.
+France to begin my walk along the Pyrenean chain to the Mediterranean coast.

 My plan was to follow fairly closely the route of the HRP as described in Tod Joosten’s ‘The Pyrenean Haute Route’.
 This is the high level route that incorporates elements of the French GR10 and the Spanish GR11.
 I had no rules other than to walk coast to coast and wasn’t strictly adhering to any route.
 I was starting from St Juan because I believed it would give me easier access to the GR10.
 I had read reports of the awkwardness of getting out of Hendaye.
 My solution, don’t go to Hendaye.